tolleiv/pokesrv/README.md

 This web app is used as a demo application which brings up a HTTP service with some Pokemon content.

-The actual content can be influenced by ane nvironment variable, a command line flag or the hostname.
+The actual content can be influenced by an environment variable, a command line flag or the hostname.

 ## Usage